March 3, 2021

-Employee recognition is about more than just gift cards.
+Employee recognition is about more than just gift cards, it is a way to show you care.
 Find out how to celebrate even the small wins of your team.

 This year, employee recognition is more important than ever.
 In light of the pandemic, remote teams are struggling with a lack of connection.
 Frontline workers have been working long, stressful hours.